XorTroll/Goldleaf/README.md

   - **(Y)**: Select folder (might take a bit of time with folders with many sub-items)

+## Frequently asked questions

+Make sure you check these before making an issue!

+### NSP installs

+- **I keep getting 'invalid NCA'/'missing sigpatches' or weird FS/ETicket errors...**

+  Check the following:

+  - The NSP is converted from XCI (using tools like 4NXCI)?
+Then you need extra patches.

+  - Do you have all the required patches?

+    If you have just updated to a new console version and this error happens, try to redownload them.

+- **Goldleaf freezes and Quark doesn't respond/complains when I launch it...**

+  - Do you have USB set-up correctly?
+Check how to do so [here](#quark-and-remote-browsing).

+    - If you do have USB corrently set-up, Quark shouldn't complain.
+If it does, try doing the setup again to ensure it is done fine.

+  - Also, make sure you're launching Quark **after having launched Goldleaf.
+Goldleaf needs to be opened first.**

+  - Are you using the latest version of both Goldleaf and Quark?
+Double-check it just in case, since this is a very common mistake.

+- **I can't launch Quark / Quark is giving me errors on Linux...**

+  - Quark is a little bit fucky on Linux.
+Make sure to check [the setup](#linux) for some more information about the matter.

 ## Disclaimer

 ### NSP installing